vsincar/vsincar/Readme.md

 Feel free to reach out to me at the following email address:
 - Email: vsincar@gmail.com

-## Projects
-While I may not have shared many projects on GitHub yet, you can soon find my own projects and applications here.

-Thank you, and appreciate your interest! 🚀
+Thank you, and appreciate your interest!